shinra-dev/memuse/README.md

 * **Author:** Drew Schmidt

+**memuse** is an R package for memory estimation.
+It has tools for estimating the size of a matrix (that doesn't exist), showing the size of an existing object in a nicer way than `object.size()`.
+It also has tools for showing how much memory the current R process is consuming, how much ram is available on the system, and more.

-Originally, this package was an over-engineered solution to a mostly non-existent problem, as a sort of love letter to other needlessly complex programs like the [Enterprise Fizzbuzz](https://github.com/Mikkeren/FizzBuzzEnterpriseEdition)
+Originally, this package was an over-engineered solution to a mostly non-existent problem, as a sort of love letter to other needlessly complex programs like the [Enterprise Fizzbuzz](https://github.com/Mikkeren/FizzBuzzEnterpriseEdition).
 However, as of version 2.0-0, I'm sad to report that the package is actually becoming quite useful.

+The package has been exhaustively tested on Linux, FreeBSD, Windows, Mac, and "other"-NIX.
+That is also roughly the platforms in descending order of support for the various operations.
+However, if you have a problem installing or using the package, please open an issue on the project's GitHub repository.

 ## Installation